vvolodin/resx-to-ts-json/README.md

 UPDATES:

+2016-09-19 Switched to creating a typescript definition file (.d.ts) and added support for
+                nested resources using '_' between key names.
 2016-08-19 Refactored code and added support for multi line resources. (v 1.0.12)

 Voilá, the TypeScript models for your resx files are added to your project and ready to use in typescript development/mvc bundling.